Nolan Jones Preview, Player Props: Rockies vs. Blue Jays

 Nolan Jones At The Plate

-- Jones has had an RBI in 23 games this year (29.9%), including 14 multi-RBI outings (18.2%).
-He has also driven in three or more of his team's runs in five contests.
+- Jones has driven in a run in 23 games this year (29.5%), including 14 games with more than one RBI (17.9%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 32 games this year (41.6%), including multiple runs in seven games.
+- In 42.3% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (9.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.